E-LEARNING Voiceover

 Make learning modules as engaging as possible for your listener.
 Have a listen to some of the work I have done below.

-My BBC background has been a real help here.
-I was a radio presenter and news journalist for more than a decade and some of the skills I learnt there have proved invaluable in this genre of voiceover narration.
+… has been a real help when approaching E-Learning narration projects.
+I was a radio presenter and news journalist for more than a decade and some of the skills I learnt there have proved invaluable.

-Part of our daily job was to read a huge amount of information on certain topics, and digest it down to concise and well-written news copy.
+Part of our daily job was to read a huge amount of information on certain topics, and digest it down to concise, well-written news copy.
+We then had to read in a way that made it easy to understand, and assured people that we knew what we were talking about!

 I have noticed modules which have even started asking for character voices.
-I’ve definitely got those covered too on my Accents and Languages page.
+I’ve definitely got those covered too on my international page.